jjttcc/midifilter/README.md

 Installation
 ===============
-Installation of ALSA MIDI Filter currently requires some manual work, but is relatively simple:  Obtain the current files from https://github.com/jjttcc/midifilter and cd to the new directory.
+Installation of ALSA MIDI Filter currently requires some manual work, but is relatively simple:  From the command line, obtain the current files from https://github.com/jjttcc/midifilter and cd to the new directory.
 (For example:

     git clone https://github.com/jjttcc/midifilter
     cd ./midifilter/

 .)
-Then, from the command line, copy the file bin/midifilter to an appropriate directory that is in your path - for example, $HOME/bin or /usr/local/bin.
+Then copy the file bin/midifilter to an appropriate directory that is in your path - for example, $HOME/bin or /usr/local/bin.
+Then copy the contents of the lib directory to a lib directory at the same relative location as the just-copied midifilter file.
 (For example:

     sudo cp bin/midifilter /usr/local/bin/
     sudo cp -Rapv lib/midifilter/ /usr/local/lib/

+Alternatively, if your target parent directory is your home directory:

+	mkdir $HOME/bin $HOME/lib  # (If they do not yet exist.) cp bin/midifilter $HOME/bin/
+    cp -Rapv lib/midifilter/ $HOME/lib/

-)  You can then execute 'midifilter -h' to check the installation - If it has been installed correctly you should see a usage message, such as:
+.)
+You can then execute 'midifilter -h' to check the installation - If it has been installed correctly you should see a usage message, such as:

     Usage: midifilter [options] <config-file>